widhihanantyo/sandec-fcc/README.md

 (1.)
 Download and install nodejs 4.x.x, mongodb 3.x.x, and  7-zip.

 (2.)
 After downloading/cloning this repository, navigate to folder and  extract the four 7z files for
      client, data,seed and node_modules folders to this directory.
+Then navigate to folder public and extract bower_components folder from bower_components.7z to this directory.

 (3. ) In the folder, open a command line interface by typing
       "cmd" in the address bar and pressing enter.